History of India (1947–present): Foreign policy and military conflicts

+Sino Indian War

 In 1962 China and India engaged in the brief Sino-Indian War over the border in the Himalayas.
 The war was a complete rout for the Indians and led to a refocusing on arms build-up and an improvement in relations with the United States.
 China withdrew from disputed territory in the contested Chinese South Tibet and Indian North-East Frontier Agency that it crossed during the war.
 India disputes China's sovereignty over the smaller Aksai Chin territory that it controls on the western part of the Sino-Indian border.

+Sino-Pakistan Agreement

+On 2 March 1963, Pakistan and China signed the Sino-Pakistan Agreement ceding 5180 sq kms of Kashmir (i.e. Shaksgam Valley) to China which India declared as illegal and violation of India's sovereignty and territorial integrity.

 Indian Army officers of the 4th Sikh Regiment captured a Police Station in Lahore, Pakistan, after winning the Battle of Burki, during the Indo-Pakistani War of 1965.

 The Indian Air Force used 20 small and lightweight Canberra bombers against the Portuguese forces during Operation Vijay, which led to the Annexation of Goa.